Karl Höfer

 (hero of Kemmel hill) after his division had captured the Kemmelberg during the Fourth Battle of Flanders.

 Retired, as "Generalleutnant a.
-D.", Höfer defended German Upper Silesia against Polish insurgents in the Silesian Uprisings in 1921.
+D." ('retired lieutenant general'), Höfer defended German Upper Silesia against Polish insurgents in the Silesian Uprisings in 1921.
 The Freikorps leaders had agreed upon Höfer as commander; he led them to success in the Battle of Annaberg.
 In the international press, he was referred to as "General Hoefer" or "Teuton Commander Hoefer".